kylemcdonald/HowWeActTogether-Tracking/readme.md

   - or the difference image of the last two difference images (second derivative)
   - remove the average motion from anything (global motion) like body moving, laptop moving...
   - autocorrelation works for high framerates, but we really need to just look for noisiness. this could be described as: rmse of high pass signal, or recent sum of squared derivative.
+  - good to see each of these metrics across all samples.

 ### scream